Criminal Defense Attorney for Prescription Fraud / Forgery

 Consumer Protection | Prescription Drugs | Texas Attorney General — Visit this section of the attorney general’s website to learn more about prescription drug issues in Texas.
 One section specifically notes some of the dangers of dealing with online pharmacies that fill out prescriptions based on questionnaire answers or brief phone conversations.
 As the website notes, such consultations can be illegal.

 Informational Brochures | A Pharmacist’s Guide to Prescription Fraud — The United States Drug Enforcement Administration (DEA) published this guide for pharmacists in order to help them recognize instances of possible prescription fraud or forgery.
 Find information about types of fraudulent prescriptions, characteristics of forged prescriptions, and prevention techniques.
 You can also learn more about proper controls to avoid becoming a victim of prescription fraud or forgery.

-If you were arrested or believe that you could be under investigation for allegedly committing prescription drug fraud or forgery in the DFW area, it will be in your best interest to retain legal counsel as soon as possible.
-Townsend, Gebhardt & Eppes, PLLC can fight to possibly get these criminal charges reduced or dismissed.
+If you were arrested or believe that you could be under investigation for allegedly committing prescription drug fraud or forgery in North Central Texas, it will be in your best interest to retain legal counsel as soon as possible.
+Gebhardt and Eppes, PLLC can fight to possibly get these criminal charges reduced or dismissed.

-Fort Worth criminal defense attorneys Andrea Townsend, Steven Gebhardt, and Brian Eppes aggressively defend individuals in Weatherford, Arlington, Cleburne, Fort Worth, and many surrounding areas of Tarrant County, Parker County, and Johnson County.
-You can have our lawyers provide a complete evaluation of your case as soon as you call 817-502-3600 or fill out an online form to schedule a free initial consultation.
+Fort Worth criminal defense attorneys Gebhardt and Eppes, PLLC aggressively defend individuals in Weatherford, Arlington, Cleburne, Fort Worth, and many surrounding areas of Tarrant County, Parker County, and Johnson County.
+You can have our lawyers provide a complete evaluation of your case as soon as you call (817) 502-3600 or fill out an online form to schedule a free initial consultation.